|

 beaches within its boundary, the biggest of which is the

-Burriana to the east of the town.
+Burriana to the East of the town.
 Beach restaurants, cafes,

 sun beds and a small supermarket are to be found here as well